 A life-changing vision loss in 2005 has changed how I experience the world.
-I continue to often choose my subject matter from the natural world, but visual impairment has freed me from my former style of highly-detailed expression.
-While I use the same medium and grounds, I now employ them to subvert popular assumptions about sight.
-My abstract works challenge what we see by evoking other senses: For example, I want the viewer to be able to visually experience what we rationally know about colours by thinking about how they might taste, smell, sound, or even feel.
+I often continue to choose my subject matter from the landscape, but visual impairment has freed me from my former style of highly-detailed expression, and created a shift toward abstraction and the visceral.
+While I use the same medium and grounds, I now employ them to subvert popular assumptions about sight because sight is so highly valued for sensory and aesthetic experience.
+Interference paints present different colours when viewed from different positions.
+Colours are created with not only hues but with textures and layers, and invite touch.

-I hope to impart that seeing beyond vision can open the door to understanding that so much of what we assume to be true is open to interpretation.
+I hope to convey the idea that seeing is not simply vision but can open the door to broader experience and the understanding that so much of what we assume to be true is open to interpretation.

 Just like a story.